Large reward for missing College Hill dog prompts scam attempts

 “We are devastated,” said Toney Turner, Roy’s owner.
 “Even our dogs.
 No one is trying to play.
 They just kind of lay around and mope.”

-The reward for Roy has reached $1,000 thanks to support from the community and family members.
+The reward for Roy has reached $1,000 thanks to supporting community and family members.

 But, while the Turners have tried to get their four-legged friend back, they almost fell victim to scammers.